- A wider spread of the risk of non-payment

 When selling to smaller sized businesses, visibility over their actual creditworthiness is often poor.
-Sales representatives do not necessarily have reliable sources of information available, owing to the low density of contacts.
-The confidentiality option at the commercial court registry for the accounts of very small business in France up to €8m in turnover adds nothing to the transparency of financial statements.
+Sales representatives do not necessarily have reliable sources of information available owing to the low density of contacts.
+For example, the confidentiality option at the commercial court registry for the accounts of very small business in France up to €8m in turnover adds nothing to the transparency of financial statements.

-If an overdue does arise, you need to be able to use a partner experienced in debt collection procedures, likely to recover the receivable, ideally without breaking commercial links.
+If an overdue does arise, you need to use a partner experienced in debt collection procedures, likely to recover the receivable, ideally without breaking commercial links.
 But there can be no going soft on overdue payments – they cost too much to become routine.

 A large number of businesses deal with many regular small customers, especially in B2B situations.
 Their portfolios will often demonstrate the classic 80/20 rule, with 80% of their customers accounting for 20% of sales.
-Customer risk is spread more widely, but is ultimately much more expensive to manage internally, as each new credit facility, each reminder procedure, and each collection process results in significant fixed costs relative to the sum owed...
+Although customer risk is spread more widely, it is ultimately much more expensive to manage internally, as each new credit facility, each reminder procedure, and each collection process results in significant fixed costs relative to the sum owed.

 Having many small buyers is not particularly relaxing!
-Because they generate management costs that are proportionally higher than larger customers, a business can benefit from making use of credit insurance to protect its trade receivables, grant credit facilities and facilitate collection.
+They generate management costs that are proportionally higher than larger customers.
+A business can benefit from making use of to protect its trade receivables, grant credit facilities and facilitate collection.